JabulileTheDataScientist/Fuel-Log-Data-Analysis/README.md

 # Fuel-Log-Data-Analysis
-This study analyses a dataset of fuel logs, derived from a user-driven logbook platform that captures fuel refills, costs, mileage, and vehicle maintenance records.
+This study analyses a dataset of fuel logs sourced from a user-driven logbook platform that records fuel refills, costs, mileage, and vehicle maintenance details.
+The project incorporates a raw and unstructured dataset, scraped directly from a website where users track their fuel consumption.
+It is specifically designed to demonstrate my advanced data cleaning skills using Python.